thejerf/abtime/README.md

 # Changelog

+* 1.0.5:
+  * The manual timer is ALWAYS successfully stopped by a Stop call, so .Stop must always return true.
 * 1.0.4:
   * Add ticker.Reset for Go 1.15.
 This version requires Go 1.15.
   * Add proper go module support.